JUMP_rr tutorial

 Step-by-step tutorial: Using JUMP_rr to answer key biological questions

 The JUMP_rr interactive tools allow you to explore the JUMP dataset of genetic and chemical perturbations and their effects on cell morphology features.
-The data shown have been aggregated across replicates for each gene and by applying different filters, you can investigate how specific perturbations influence cells, their structures, and the strength of the changes.
+By applying different filters, you can investigate how specific perturbations influence cells, their structures, and the strength of the changes.

 In this tutorial, you will learn how to: